GRCDEV/ArduSim/README.md

-## Deployment on real devices - Raspberry Pi 3 b+
+## Deployment on real devices - Raspberry Pi 3 B+

 You can deploy the implemented protocol on real UAVs just changing the ArduSim execution parameters, as explained before.
-In order to do this, the real multicopter must meet the following requirements:

-As an example, in [this link](help/deployment.md) you can follow detailed instructions to setup de deployment on a muticopter with Pixhawk flight controller, with a Raspberry Pi 3 attached to it.
+Follow [this link](help/deployment.md) for detailed instruction.

-## Cite
+## Citation

-[//]: # (Explicar cómo citar, indicando el journal cuando se publique)
+An [article](https://doi.org/10.1016/j.simpat.2018.06.009) was published in the journal *Simulation Modelling Practice and Theory (SIMPAT)* detailing most characteristics of ArduSim and validating its performance.
+Since then, many improvements have been made, including traces output in OMNeT++ and NS2 format.

+If you plan to use ArduSim in your projects, please cite this repository and the journal article.

 ## Copyright information